 The TPI Fitness Screen: What It Adds

-Power is measured four ways: a vertical jump (lower body power), a medicine ball chest pass for distance (upper body power), a medicine ball sit-up and throw (core power), and a rotational shotput throw for distance (rotational power).
-These tests tell us how explosively your body can produce and transfer force — which is essentially what the golf swing requires.
+Power Testing is measured four ways: a vertical jump (lower body power), a medicine ball chest pass (upper body power), a medicine ball sit-up and throw (core power), and a rotational shotput throw (rotational power).
+These tell us how explosively your body can produce and transfer force.

-Strength is assessed through a split squat (lower body), and push and pull tests (upper body).
+Strength Testing is assessed through a split squat (lower body) and push and pull tests (upper body).
 This matters because power = strength × speed.
-So if your power numbers are low, the next question is why.
-If strength is also low, that's where we start — build the foundation first.
-If strength is fine but power is still low, the issue is speed and elastic energy — a completely different training target.
+If your power numbers are low, the next question is why.
+If strength is also low, that's where we start.
+If strength is fine but power is low, the issue is speed and elastic energy — a completely different training target.

-• If you're upper body dominant — strong and powerful up top but limited below — you'll tend to see compensations like coming over the top, an early cast, or other upper-body-driven swing faults.
+- If you're upper body dominant — strong up top but limited below — you'll tend to see compensations like coming over the top or an early cast.
 The arms take over because the lower body isn't doing its job.

-• If you're lower body dominant — powerful from the hips and legs but weak in the upper body — the pattern often flips.
-We'll look for early extension, hip hiking, or a breakdown in how you sequence and control the downswing.
-The lower half outpaces what the upper body can handle.
+- If you're lower body dominant — powerful from the hips and legs but weak up top — we'll look for early extension, hip hiking, or a breakdown in how you sequence the downswing.

 What We Actually Find in Fort Worth Golfers